JonnySB/acebook-MERN/README.md

 ## What is Acebook?

-Acebook is a facebook clone developed using the MERN stack (MongoDB, express.js, React & Node), with tailwind CSS used for styling.
-Acebook starting life as a group project whilst on the Makers Software Engineering bootcamp, we were provided with a pre-existing codebase.
-Our task was to get to up-to-speed with an unfamiliar project structure and tech stack, before going on to extend its functionality.
-After the project came to a close, I continued to work on the project to further extend its function.
+Acebook is a Facebook clone developed using the MERN stack (MongoDB, Express.js , React, & Node), with Tailwind CSS used for styling.
+It started life as a group project in the Makers Software Engineering boot camp, where we were provided with a small pre-existing codebase.
+Our task was to get up to speed with an unfamiliar project structure and tech stack and then extend it based on user requirements.
+After the project concluded, I continued to work on it to further extend its functionality.

 ## Techologies used: